Humanitariansai/Humanitarians-AI-Google-AdWords/Lyrical_Literacy/README.md

 - singing cognitive benefits
 - brain regions activated by music
 - neural connections and music
-- music for memory improvement
-- rhythm impact on learning
-- melody and cognitive processing
-- music for emotional regulation
-- musical activities for brain health
-- neural plasticity and music
-- brain hemisphere connection
-- singing benefits for brain

 #### Long-Tail Keywords
 - how singing improves neural connectivity in children